silius-rs/silius/CONTRIBUTING.md

-# Contributing to aa-bundler
+# Contributing to Silius

 Thanks for your help in improving the project!
 We are so happy to have you!

-aa-bundler is an open-source ERC-4337 bundler implementation in Rust.
+Silius is an open-source ERC-4337 bundler implementation in Rust.
 It doesn't matter how experienced you are with Rust or account abstraction (ERC-4337); there is definitely something to help us.

 **No contribution is too small!**